ondra-novak/namedEnum/README.md

 # NamedEnum

-Implements an C++ source interface to create enumertaion values (enums) which can be easily converted to strings and vice versa.
+Implements an C++ source interface to create enumertaion values (enums) that can be easily converted to strings and vice versa.